DimazzzZ/kohana-database-clickhouse/README.md

 # Kohana Database ClickHouse driver

-ClickHouse implementation for Kohana database
+ClickHouse implementation for Kohana database.

+Keep in mind that ClickHouse not supports DELETE & UPDATE statements.

 ## Installation